felipenoris/XLSX.jl/docs/src/formatting/conditionalFormatting.md

 trueorfalse(sheet, XLSX.CellRange("E3:L6"))
 ```

-Similarly, a function can be defined to fill any cells containing missing values to be filled with a grey
+Similarly, a function can be defined that fills any cells containing missing values with a grey
 color and have diagonal borders applied:

 ```julia